-The Group's infrastructure segment in Czechia (CETIN Czechia) consists of the activities of CETIN Czechia, the owner and operator of the incumbent and largest telecommunications network infrastructure in Czechia, and its subsidiaries.
+The Group's infrastructure segment in Czechia consists of the activities of CETIN a.s., the owner and operator of the incumbent and largest telecommunications network infrastructure in Czechia, and its subsidiaries (collectively, "CETIN Czechia").
 CETIN Czechia acts as a wholesale provider of fixed and mobile telecommunications infrastructure to all telecommunications operators on an equal and transparent footing.
-As of 31 December 2021, the Group held a 100% ownership interest in CETIN Czechia.
-CETIN Czechia was incorporated in June 2015 as a spin-off of the infrastructure assets and wholesale business from the O2 CZ Group.
+As of 31 December 2022, the Group held a 70% ownership interest in CETIN Czechia.1 The remaining 30% was owned by Roanoke Investment.
+CETIN Czechia was incorporated in June 2015 as a spin-off of the infrastructure assets and wholesale business from O2 Czech Republic.
 CETIN Czechia divides its business activities into two main divisions: domestic network services and international transit services.
-Its largest customers include the O2 CZ Group, T-Mobile Czech Republic and Vodafone Czech Republic.
-CETIN Czechia has separate funding through Eurobonds and has been rated Baa2 (stable outlook) and BBB (stable outlook) by Moody's and Fitch, respectively.
+Its largest customers include O2 Czech Republic, T-Mobile Czech Republic a.s. ("T-Mobile Czechia") and Vodafone Czech Republic a.s. ("Vodafone Czechia").
+CETIN